Kylobe/CS-4230-Project/README.md

 Defines the `MoveValidator` class which validates chess moves according to piece movement rules.

 **Responsibilities:**
-- Validates moves based on piece type and movement patterns
+- Generates a list of valid moves based on what each piece sees, and whether or not that move puts their king in check.
 - Checks if the correct player owns the piece being moved
 - Prevents capturing your own pieces
 - Implements specific movement rules for each piece type: